SylviaOne/Repo-hub/README.md

-## What do you call a droid that takes the long way around?
-R2 detour.
+## How many apples grow on a tree?
+All of them!